ShiWuxuan/ICCV2023-PRAKA/README.md

 * --root: path of datasets (replace [your dataset path] with your own dataset root)

 ## Dataset
 We provide a version of the ImageNet-Subset dataset (randomly seeded 1993) that has been segmented for academic research use only.
 Click [here](https://mega.nz/file/9ikj1bbB#Zax1V7Q1xPlkxu8C9bOq8Ocq6WAu_-jtyqvta2hkTN0) to get it.
+Please contact me immediately if infringement or violation is involved.

 ## Citation
 We are glad that the information provided by this repository is useful for your research and would be grateful if you would consider citing: